 I earned my bachelor of science in Biomedical Engineering from The University of Texas at Austin in May 2009, then went immediately into designing/making bags full time.

 Turns out I love fashion accessories more than medical devices (because of the faster turnaround times from conception to production, if you're curious).

 When I'm not working in my studio sewing bags (for work), you can find me in front of the sewing machine doing other projects (for fun), experimenting in the kitchen, or hanging out with my furry bread loaf, Hubert (and posting photos on Instagram).

 See what I'm up to on my Facebook page! :)

-Shay is my husband, tough business decision-maker, source of sanity, operations and strategy guy, and male model (after some nagging).
+Shay is my husband, source of sanity, and occasional male model.

 He earned his MBA from Carnegie Mellon University's Tepper School of Business with University Honors, so he's a constant source of (unsolicited, but very valuable) business advice.

-He also has a bachelor of science in Electrical Engineering from Georgia Institute of Technology, so yeah, we're nerds.
+He also has a bachelor of science in Electrical Engineering from Georgia Tech, so we're basically nerds.

 When he's not trying to minimize my leather hoarding, you can find him playing tennis, drumming, or reading something business-related.